 How can you turn your otherwise lifeless stock positions into income generating machines?

 Covered calls give us a way to generate a consistent income from the stock that we are already holding.
-By learning how to fine tune your covered call strategy, you can generate income, minimizes losses, lower your cost-basis, and better utilize your portfolio.
+By learning how to fine-tune your covered call strategy, you can make income, minimizes losses, lower your cost-basis, and better utilize your portfolio.